Crevasse: Description

 The presence of water in a crevasse can significantly increase its penetration.
 Water-filled crevasses may reach the bottom of glaciers or ice sheets and provide a direct hydrologic connection between the surface, where significant summer melting occurs, and the bed of the glacier, where additional water may moisten and lubricate the bed and accelerate ice flow.
-Direct drains of water from the top of a glacier, known as moulins, can also contribute the lubrication and acceleration of ice flow.
+Direct drains of water from the top of a glacier, known as moulins, can also contribute to the lubrication and acceleration of ice flow.

 Types

 A man crosses a crevasse in Easton Glacier, Mount Baker, in the North Cascades, Washington.